All posts by Donna B

 Love the shade of blue on that crude prototype!

-I’m taking a break on wallets for now, but JP, Pete, and JK are next prototypes for slim card wallets…you guys know who you are.
-I gotta’ do some handles and baby shoes right now.
+I’m taking a break on wallets for now, so I can do some handles and baby shoes right now.

 Crocodile Textured Leather Wallet